bitcoinjs/bitcoinjs-lib/README.md

 - [Skyhook ATM](http://projectskyhook.com)

-## Contributors
-Stefan Thomas is the inventor and creator of this project.
-His pioneering work made Bitcoin web wallets possible.
-Daniel Cousens, Wei Lu, JP Richardson and Kyle Drake lead the major refactor of the library from 0.1.3 to 1.0.0.

-Since then, many people have contributed.
-[Click here](https://github.com/bitcoinjs/bitcoinjs-lib/graphs/contributors) to see the comprehensive list.

 ## Contributing
 We are always accepting of pull requests, but we do adhere to specific standards in regards to coding style, test driven development and commit messages.